mattjmoran/resume/pages/checklist.md

 - Use vertical lines or tabs as dividers between contact information elements
 - [Customize][LinkedIn URL Customization] your public LinkedIn URL to be short and professional
-- Hyperlinks should be clickable in the PDF to avoid requiring copy-pasting to a browser
+- Ensure hyperlinks are clickable in the PDF to avoid requiring copy-pasting to a browser
-- Add and verify links for email (`mailto:`), phone number (`tel:`) and all websites
+- Add and verify links for email (`mailto:`), phone number (`tel:`), and all websites
-- All websites should have their entire URL written out, as interviewers might print out your resume
+- Write out the entire URL for all websites, as interviewers might print out your resume
 - Include additional links to websites that demonstrate your professional experience and skills (personal website, blogs, GitHub, Stack Overflow, Substack, Medium, etc.)
 - Don't include additional links to websites if there isn't anything meaningful there (GitHub, Substack, etc.)
-- Link to specific StackOverflow answers, merged pull requests, or published papers that demonstrate deep expertise
+- Link to specific Stack Overflow answers, merged pull requests, or published papers that demonstrate deep expertise
 - Link to your Google Scholar profile if you have published research
 - If you include your GitHub, add a [`README`][GitHub Profile README] to your profile
-- Pin your most important GitHub repositories (up to 6) and ensure each has a clear README
+- Pin your most important GitHub repositories (up to 6) and ensure each has a clear `README`
 - Ensure your GitHub profile shows consistent contributions over extended periods, not just sporadic activity
 - If you include a personal website, make sure it's professional, high-quality,